Baum’s Power Analysis Suite is Adopted by FuriosaAI

 About Baum

-Baum provides electronic design automation (EDA) software solutions that enable fast and accurate power analysis with .
+Baum provides electronic design automation (EDA) solutions for very fast yet accurate power analysis through power modeling technology.
 Founded in 2016 by seasoned semiconductor professionals with technical, R&D, and business development expertise, Baum is privately held and funded.

 About FuriosaAI